 By Joseph E. Smith, Public Relations

-Now, in 2015, having produced more than 50 major musical theatre productions, hosting more than 150 concerts, showcasing hundreds of professional actors and musicians, educating thousands of students, involving thousands of community volunteers, and seating hundreds of thousands of patrons, Tuacahn Center for the Arts celebrates more than two decades of theater excellence!
+Now, in 2020, having produced more than 60 major musical theatre productions, hosting more than 200 concerts, showcasing hundreds of professional actors and musicians, educating thousands of students, involving thousands of community volunteers, and seating hundreds of thousands of patrons, Tuacahn Center for The Arts celebrates 25 years, a quarter of a century, of theater excellence!

-“It is very fulfilling to see how far Tuacahn has progressed over the last 20 years,” says Kevin Warnick, Managing Director and COO.
+“It is very fulfilling to see how far Tuacahn has progressed over the last 25 years,” says Kevin Smith, CEO.
 Kevin continues, “I remember the first few years how difficult it was to fill seats.
 A 2,000 seat amphitheatre looks pretty empty with only three or four hundred people in it.
 Now, to see the venue at or near capacity on a nightly basis is both rewarding and exciting.”

 The musical UTAH! debuted in 1995 and was originally to be Tuacahn’s staple and sole production.
 After four years audiences began to dwindle despite the solidity of the show.
 In 1999 the Tuacahn Board felt that it needed to shift its strategy and pursue a new direction.
-“We're proud of what we accomplished with UTAH!,” said Kevin Smith, Tuacahn's CEO, “but after several years of one show, it was clear that people wanted to see something new.”
-A brilliant direction was conceived and Broadway in the Canyon was born.
+“We're proud of what we accomplished with UTAH!,” said Kevin Smith, “but after several years of one show, it was clear that people wanted to see something new.”
+A brilliant direction was conceived as Broadway in The Canyon was born.

-Broadway in the Canyon would bring to the stage two or three Broadway tested musicals but done in a unique way that could not be duplicated anywhere else.
-To test this direction, Tuacahn performed Joseph And The Amazing Technicolor Dreamcoat and Seven Brides for Seven Brothers .
+Broadway in the Canyon would bring to the stage three Broadway tested musicals but done in a unique way that could not be duplicated anywhere else.
+In 1999, to test this direction, Tuacahn performed Joseph And The Amazing Technicolor Dreamcoat and Seven Brides for Seven Brother.
 It worked!
 The shows were well received and the amphitheatre found itself in the enviable position of dealing with huge crowds and sold out houses.

 Disney’s Beauty and the Beast opened to a packed theatre and Tuacahn enjoyed its most successful season to that point.
-Scott continued, “We showed that when Broadway connects with its audience and produces quality family fare like Beauty and the Beast , people will beat down the doors to see it!”
+Scott continued, “We showed that when Broadway connects with its audience and produces quality family fare like Beauty and the Beast, people will beat down the doors to see it!”
 As important, the success of ‘Beauty’ opened the way for a long and fruitful relationship with Disney.
-Since 2005, Tuacahn has produced Disney’s Tarzan, Aladdin, Mulan, Marry Poppins, and two different seasons of The Little Mermaid.
+Since 2005, Tuacahn has produced Disney’s Tarzan, Aladdin, Mulan, Marry Poppins, When You Wish, The Hunch Back of Notre Dame, and The Little Mermaid.

 One of the great distinguishing aspects of the outdoor amphitheatre is the ability to use impressive water effects to enhance the onstage spectacle and to suspend the belief of an audience.
 Disney’s The Little Mermaid first opened at Tuacahn the summer of 2011 and was a perfect show to really test and highlight its ‘water magic’ capability by attempting to create the illusion of being under the sea.